What to Expect in a C&P Exam for Heart Conditions

 Hospitalizations and Physical Examination

 Instances of hospitalization and pertinent physical findings are documented to provide a holistic view of the veteran’s health status.
-Vital signs, cardiac sounds, and any notable abnormalities are meticulously recorded during the examination.
+During the physical examination, providers gather vital signs, including heart rate and blood pressure, and note any abnormalities such as jugular-venous distension or abnormal heart sounds to assess the heart’s function.

 Diagnostic Testing and Functional Impact

-Results from diagnostic tests such as ECGs, chest x-rays, and metabolic equivalent testing (METS) offer valuable insights into the veteran’s cardiac function.
+Results from diagnostic medical tests such as ECGs, chest X-rays, and metabolic equivalent testing (METS) offer valuable insights into the veteran’s cardiac function.
 METS testing, in particular, evaluates the veteran’s exercise tolerance and functional capacity, influencing disability ratings.

 Interpreting METS Testing